Jermaine Bucknor

-Jermaine Bucknor (born November 1, 1983) is a Canadian professional basketball coach and former player, who played at the small forward position.
-He is currently working as assistant coach for Gladiators Trier of the German ProA.
+Jermaine Bucknor (born November 1, 1983) is a Canadian professional basketball coach and former player currently working as an assistant coach for the Charlotte Hornets of the National Basketball Association (NBA).

 Career

 The 6 ft 7 inch Edmonton native played college basketball at the University of Richmond.

 Further, he gained experience with the French basketball teams Limoges CSP Elite, Étoile Sportive Saint-Michel Le Portel Côte d'Opale (aka ESSM Le Portel), Aix-Maurienne Savoie Basket and Stade Clermontois Basket Auvergne, and Polish team Polpak Świecie.

 Starting in 2012, he played for TBB Trier in the German Basketball Bundesliga.
 In 2014, he extended his contract with the Trier team for two more years.
 Following stints in Belgium and Argentina, Bucknor returned to the city of Trier, signing with the Gladiators Trier.
 Chronic knee pain and a hip injury forced him to retire in June 2021.
 Bucknor opted to start a career in coaching.